ROCm/atmi/README.md

 mapping, if desired.
 The target audience for ATMI is application programmers or middleware developers for high-level languages.

 ## Deprecation Notice ##
-ATMI is not being used for active development after ROCm 5.6.
+ATMI is not being released as part of AMD ROCm software after ROCm 5.6.
 Previously released branches are still available for reference.
+ATMI will henceforth be maintained as a separate research project at https://github.com/AMDResearch/atmi.

 ## ATMI (v0.7) Feature List
 - ATMI-RT: host runtime library to manage tasks